sarasazevedo/FEUP_LCOM/README.md

 # Computer Laboratory
-Exercises and project of the UC Computer Laboratory.
+Exercises and project of the UC.

 # Project "Agalag"
 The project is a replica of the arcade game Galaga.